potterjane/peace-of-mind/testing.md

 All devices were able to pass all tests, except the older iPhone model, the iPhone 6: that did not pass test number 7.
 This developer was not able to find a solution to this.

-Brave Browser: Website and user stories work as expected.
+Brave Browser: Website and user stories work as expected. <br>
-Microsoft Edge: Website and user stories work as expected.
+Microsoft Edge: Website and user stories work as expected. <br>
-Google Chrome: Website and user stories work as expected.
+Google Chrome: Website and user stories work as expected. <br>
-Opera: Website and user stories work as expected.
+Opera: Website and user stories work as expected. <br>
-Safari: Website and user stories work as expected.
+Safari: Website and user stories work as expected. <br>
 Firefox: Website and user stories work as expected.

 ## Bugs discovered